-Looking ahead, the Group has resolved to revisit the tempo of outlet openings in Spain, such that the original development strategy to open 75 outlets by 2018 will be extended over a longer period of time.
-The revised timeline will enable management to increase focus on achieving operating efficiencies in each new outlet.
-The capital expenditure earmarked for the additional outlets is estimated at $\\ensuremath{\in} 19.6$ million.
-The cash outflow is expected to be financed through bank borrowings supplemented by cash flow from operations.
+Looking ahead, the Group has resolved to reconsider the outlet openings in Spain, such that the original development strategy to open 75 outlets by 2018 will be reviewed so as to assess the commercial viability of opening as many outlets and if so, over which period of time.
+The revised strategy will enable management to increase focus on achieving operating efficiencies in each new outlet prior to rolling out any more new stores in the territory.
+The capital expenditure previously earmarked for the total outlet openings (75), estimated as recently as June 2016 at \notin 19.6 million, and the financing thereof, is also due to be reconsidered as part of this revised strategy.